-A program combining the pleasure of observing and that of creating
+A program combining the pleasure of observing with that of creating

-The workshop/tour combo is the ideal way to make the most of a visit to the Musée.
-This two-hour educational activity combines an interactive tour of the current exhibition and an art workshop that ties in with one of the works on display.
-It is intended for all types of groups: preschool, school, community, tourist and professional groups, as well as solo visitors, under our Family Sundays and Creative Moments programs.
+The Workshop/Tour Combo is the ideal way to make the most of a visit to the MAC.
+This two-hour educational activity combines an Interactive Tour of the current exhibition with an Art Workshop that ties in with one of the works on display.
+It is intended for all types of groups: preschool, school, community, tourist and professional groups, as well as for solo visitors as part of our Family Sundays and Creative Moments programs.

-For all, with family or friends, every Sunday afternoon
+Open to all, in the company of family or friends, every Sunday afternoon

 Workshops for adults

-This program of activities revolving around artistic expression offers adults an opportunity to become acquainted with original artistic practices and try out various aspects of the creative process.
-Each session presents a new visual or media arts activity, with a different subject, theme, technique and medium.
-Participants can thus discover, from a new angle, the many different creative possibilities offered by the works on view at the Musée.
-By way of introduction, each series of activities starts off with an interactive tour.
+This program of activities revolving around artistic expression offers adults an opportunity to become acquainted with original artistic practices and experiment with various aspects of the creative process.
+Each session presents a new visual or media arts activity, with a different subject, theme, technique and medium, offering participants a multitude of perspectives on the many different creative possibilities offered by the works on view at the MAC.
+By way of introduction, each series of activities starts off with an Interactive Tour.

-This program allows participants to explore and experiment with new technologies for producing computer-generated images while mastering an innovative approach to the creative process.
+This program invites participants to explore and experiment with new technologies for producing computer-generated images while mastering an innovative approach to the creative process.